Bromius obscurus: Description and variations

+Distribution

-DistributionB. obscurus is a widespread Holarctic species.
+B. obscurus is a widespread Holarctic species.
 In North America, it is distributed across Canada south to North Carolina in the east and California in the west.
 In Asia, it is one of the few eumolpine species recorded from the north of Siberia.

 In the United Kingdom, the B. obscurus was historically known from a single 10 km2 square on the Cheshire/Staffordshire border around the Bosley area.
 However, the species has not been recorded in this area since 1992.
 According to a report from 2014, it was very recently found from one site in Scotland, which remains the species' only known location in the UK.

+Biology

-BiologyB. obscurus is known to be geographically parthenogenetic: North American populations of the species reproduce sexually, while European populations reproduce asexually and are triploids.
+B. obscurus is known to be geographically parthenogenetic: North American populations of the species reproduce sexually, while European populations reproduce asexually and are triploids.

 A stridulatory apparatus has been observed on the upper sides of the wings of B. obscurus, the first known in representatives of the subfamily Eumolpinae.
 It takes a form of a darkened convex microstructure spot near the end of each wing, between the RS and Cu veins.

 Symbiotic bacteria are associated with symbiotic organs found in the gut of B. obscurus.
 In females, the bacteria are also associated with genital accessory organs.
 Molecular phylogenetic analysis has showed that the bacterial symbiont of B. obscurus belongs to a distinct lineage of the Gammaproteobacteria.